Radmund/openXsensor_vario_gps/README.md

 My hardware consists of:
 FRSKY Taranis EU X9D ACCST Firmware:OpenTX-x9d+ version 2.3.9-otx (60e1edc1) Date 2020-06-14  EEPR :219
 Receiver FRSKY EU S6r SPORT
-Arduino NANO clone with mini USB connector and CH340 interface.
+Arduino NANO clone with mini USB connector and CH340 interface and ch340 serial port to USB adapter.
 This works always fine for me.
-No FTDI because in the past a FTDI clone got bricked by Microsoft and the manufacturer of the original FTDI adapter causing tremendous problems in hardware all over the world and also on my hardware.
-SO I stay far away from it.
+No FTDI adapter because in the past my FTDI clone got bricked by Microsoft and the manufacturer of the original FTDI adapter causing tremendous problems in some hardware all over the world and also on my hardware.
+So I stay far away from it.
 MS5611 sensor connected to SPI as adviced.
-I did not change pin numbers etc Breitan BN-220 gps connected as adviced.
-I did not changed pin numbers
+I did not change pin numbers in the original sketch Breitan BN-220 gps connected as adviced.
+I did not changed pin numbers in the original sketch

 Software apps: U-center version 22.07
 Arduino IDE latest version